Natasha Regan

 She is also an accomplished Go player.
 Partnering with Matthew Cocke, she has won the British pair Go championship seven times and has taken bronze at the European Pair Go Championship.
 Natasha has represented the UK at Go at the first World Mind Sports Games in Beijing 2008 and again in 2012.
-At the Mind Sports Olympiad, her medals include silver in the Women's Pentamind in 2018.

 Personal life

 Natasha studied mathematics at King's College, Cambridge University and is a professional actuary with twin daughters and a son, Oscar Selby.
 She taught Oscar math, leading him to become the youngest person ever to obtain the grade of A*, the maximum grade for a GCSE, in 2010 for Mathematics.

 Chess

 While at Cambridge University she became the first female player to play above Board 8 (formerly known as the ladies' board) in the 1992 Oxford and Cambridge Varsity Chess Match.
 Natasha represented England at the 1992 Chess Olympiad in Manilla and the 1994 Chess Olympiad in Moscow.
 Natasha was awarded the FIDE rank of Woman International Master in 2002.

 In September 2019, she was elected to the Board of the English Chess Federation (ECF).